 Owners and renters throughout Santa Rosa and the greater Bay Area are overpaying for housing because rapidly increasing housing costs outpace wage increases.
 An increase in the supply of lowerand moderate-income households throughout the city will help to alleviate conditions that contribute to overpayment by reducing the gap between supply and demand for this type of housing.
-Approximately 38.8 percent of lower-income units are in areas with high rates, 40 percent to 80 percent, of homeowner overpayment (Figure 4-26), and 84 percent of all lower-income units are in areas with similarly high rates of renter overpayment (Figure 4-27).
+Approximately 38.842.5 percent of lower-income units are in areas with high rates, 40 percent to 89 79 percent, of homeowner overpayment (Figure 4-2629), and 84.3 percent of all lower-income units are in areas with similarly high rates of renter overpayment (Figure 4-2730).
 Locating lower-income housing in these areas will help reduce displacement risk for households experiencing overpayment by providing affordable housing where there is the greatest demand for it.
-Typically, above moderate-income units are unaffordable to cost-burdened households, and lower- and moderate-income housing units can help alleviate overpayment.
+Typically, above moderate-income housing units can help alleviate overpayment.
 Sites for new units have been identified across a range of overpayment rates for both owners and renters-with the intent of increasing the supply of affordable housing for all income categories, thus reducing risk of displacement due to overpayment for all Santa Rosa residents.